Kevin-Cunningham/sciprog_21/practical6/README.md

 ## lastStep
 The last step folder contains a makefile and scripts to satisfy steps 6 and 7.
-Simply use the command "make" in the lastStep folder.
+Simply use the command "make" in the lastStep folder, then run the script using "./mmc".